phoenixdev100/attendance-assistant/README.md

   <img src="assets/logo.svg" alt="Attendance Assistant Logo" width="128" height="128">
 </div>

-A smart browser extension that helps you track and manage your attendance automatically.
+A smart Chrome extension that helps you track and manage your attendance automatically.
 With a beautiful, modern interface and simple controls, staying on top of your attendance has never been easier.

 ## Features